Go Green With Your Diet: Your Heart and Waistline Will Thank Youby Carmen Roberts, M.S., R.D., L.D.N. Health Professional, Medical Reviewer

-Going green isn’t just about being economically friendly—you should also think about going green with your diet.
+Going green isn’t just about being environmentally friendly—you should also think about going green with your diet.
 Plant-based diets have been linked to a lower incidence of obesity, heart disease, and hypertension, and are rich in important nutrients.
-Here’s some tips on going green!
+Here's some tips on going green!

 Protein: vegan sources

 It is a common misconception that people who follow a vegetarian or vegan diet are deficient in protein.
 A person following a plant-based diet can easily meet their nutritional needs for protein with plant-based proteins.
 Great vegan sources of protein include tofu, soy, lentils, and tempeh.
 Nuts and seeds are also good sources of protein, including soy milk and nut milks such as cashew or almond milk.

 Protein: vegetarian sources

 In addition to plant-based proteins, vegetarians include animal products such as cheese, milk, yogurt, cottage cheese, and eggs in their diets.
 It was once thought that vegetarians needed to combine plant proteins at one meal to create a complete protein, but we now know that as long as vegetarians consume balanced diets with a wide variety of plant-based foods throughout the day, they are most likely consuming enough amino acids to make complete proteins.